gabyx/ExecutionGraph/README.md

 ```
 This execution tree consists of 4 input nodes, e.g. Node `1a`, `1b`, `2a`, `2b`, and 1 output node `4a`.
 Each node has 2 input sockets, e.g. denoted as `i0` and `i1`, and one output socket `o0`.
-The type of the input and output sockets in this example is `int`.
+The type of the input and output sockets in this example is simply `int`.
-Each node computes the sum of both input sockets `i0` and `i1` and stores it in the output socket `i1` (of course this is kind of stupid, it is only an example =)
+Each node computes the sum of both input sockets `i0` and `i1` and stores it in the output socket `i1` (of course this is kind of stupid, it is only an example =).

 First, we define our node type called `IntegerNode<...>`:
 ```c++